entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 > - This character is present in some ptyctodonts, such as *Ctenurella*.

-326. Central plates form the posterior margin of the skull roof: (0) absent; (1) present.
+326. Central plate forms the posterior margin of the skull roof: (0) absent; (1) present.

 > - This character is widely present in ptyctodonts.